rickwassing/cicada-develop/docs/overview-pipeline.rst

 Sleep Window Events
 ^^^^^^^^^^^^^^^^^^^

 An important part of analysing the Dataset is to define Sleep Window Events.
 They can be created manually, imported from a sleep diary, or we can define Sleep Window Events by using an algorithm.

+:ref:`Refer to the section on sleep analysis for in-depth guidelines <analysis-sleep-top>`

 **To manually create Sleep Window Events,**